-Note: If you have a crustacean shellfish allergy it is quite possible that you will also be allergic to crickets, because crickets are actually crustaceans.
+Note: If you have a crustacean shellfish allergy it is quite possible that you will also be allergic to crickets because crickets are actually crustaceans.

 The “Gateway Bug”

 If you want to try adding insects to your regular meal plan, cricket flour is a good place to start — which is why it’s often referred to as the “gateway bug.”
-Try replacing one third of your regular flour with cricket flour in your baking to give your breads, cookies, pancakes, and muffins a nutritional boost.
-Cricket flour can also be added to smoothies, your morning oatmeal, sprinkled into stir fry, stews, quiches, or in breaded fish or chicken.
+Try replacing one-third of your regular flour with cricket flour in your baking to give your breads, cookies, pancakes, and muffins a nutritional boost.
+Cricket flour can also be added to smoothies, your morning oatmeal, sprinkled into a stir fry, stews, quiches, or in breaded fish or chicken.
 Even try homemade cricket pizza dough!
 Just a little over one tablespoon of cricket flour has seven grams of protein.

 While you might not be replacing your next juicy steak for cricket du jour, the nutritional benefits, along with the sustainable and environmentally friendly industry, makes for a pretty strong case for trying cricket flour.
 Perhaps the biggest hurdle faced will be to convince people to view bugs as more than just creepy crawlies, but as an eco-friendly source of nutrition.